ShlomoLibo/Pluralistic-Inpainting/README.md

 <br>
 [The second](https://github.com/lyndonzheng/Pluralistic-Inpainting), presents an approach for pluralistic image completion, generating multiple plausible solutions for image completion.

-Concretely, we utilize the Es network presented [here](https://github.com/rmokady/mbu-content-tansfer) to evaluate how closely the glasses in the resulted image resemble the glasses in the feature image.
+Concretely, we utilize the Es network presented in the [first article](https://github.com/rmokady/mbu-content-tansfer) to evaluate how closely the glasses in the resulted image resemble the glasses in the feature image.
 We use an L2 distance measure.
 We are motivated by the success of the [perceptual loss](http://svl.stanford.edu/assets/papers/JohnsonECCV16.pdf) approach.